United States biological defense program: 1950s

 After World War II, and with the onset of Cold War tensions, the US continued its clandestine wartime bio-weapons program.
-The Korean War (1950–53) added justification for continuing the program, when the possible entry of the Soviet Union into the war was feared.
-Concerns over the Soviet Union were justified, for the Soviet Union would pronounce in 1956 that chemical and biological weapons would, indeed, be used for mass destruction in future wars.
-In October 1950, the US Secretary of Defense approved continuation of the program, based largely on the Soviet threat and a belief that the North Korean and Chinese communists would use biological weapons.
+The Korean War (1950–1953) added justification for continuing the program, when the possible entry of the Soviet Union into the war was feared.
+Concerns over the Soviet Union were perceived as justified, for the Soviet Union would pronounce in 1956 that they would use chemical and biological weapons for mass destruction in future wars.
+In October 1950, the US Secretary of Defense approved continuation of the program, based largely on the Soviet threat and a belief that the North Korean and Chinese governments would use biological weapons.
 With expansion of the biological warfare retaliatory program, the scope of the defensive program was nearly doubled.
 Data were obtained on personnel protection, decontamination, and immunization.
 Early detection research produced prototype alarms for use on the battlefield, but progress was slow, apparently limited by technology.

 The U.S. Army Medical Unit, under the direction of The U.S. Army Surgeon General, began formal operations in 1956.
 One of the Unit's first missions was to manage all aspects of Project CD-22, the exposure of volunteers to aerosols containing a pathogenic strain of Coxiella burnetii, the etiologic agent of Q fever.
 The volunteers were closely monitored and antibiotic therapy was administered when appropriate.
 All volunteers recovered from Q fever with no adverse aftereffects.
 One year later, the Unit submitted to the U.S. Food and Drug Administration an Investigational New Drug application for a Q fever vaccine.